reacan/digisnacks/content/post/hashcat/index.en.md

 ### Extracting the hash

 The extraction of hashes is performed by scripts.
 For each encrypted file type you can find a corresponding script on the Internet that will extract the hash.
-These scripts are usually named in the following fasion -- \<type>2john.ext, for example zip2john.c, telegram2john.py, signal2john.py, etc.
+These scripts are usually named in the following fashion -- \<type>2john.ext, for example zip2john.c, telegram2john.py, signal2john.py, etc.

 To get the hash from a Microsoft Office document I will use a script called **office2john.py**, it is a Python2 script: